MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 <img src="/images/excel1.png" width=800>
 </p>

-To train a classifier on these images, we first need to noromalize the feature values to the range $[0,1]$ and remove those feature columns with $nan$ values as shown below:
+To train a classifier on the Radiomic features, we first need to noromalize the feature values to the range $[0,1]$ and remove those feature columns with ```nan``` values using the code below.
+Also, we add the tree types as the class labels to the excel sheet.

 ```python
 # Normalize the feature values